Contact clerking team

 Employment

 David regularly acts in employment disputes concerning data protection, libel, privacy, freedom of expression and/or reporting issues.
-In the commercial context, David acts in contractual disputes including breach of confidence and restraint of trade.
+In the commercial context, David acts in disputes involving breach of confidence, restrictive covenants, trade secrets and bonus entitlements.

 Before the Employment Tribunal, David acts for employees and employers in the full range of statutory claims with a particular emphasis on complex discrimination, whistleblowing and working time cases.
 He has been involved in various appellate cases concerning the jurisdiction of the Employment Tribunal compared to the civil courts.